Code-Institute-Submissions/simon-random-project-2/README.md

 The amount of testing that could be done using Jasmine was limited as the game is very simple and require a lot of user interaction.
 I was able to test:
 - That the button object exists
-- That the generateSequence() function returned a number between 0 and 3
+- That the generateSequence() function generates a sequence of numbers between 0 and 3
-- That the generateSequence() function returned a Number type variable
+- That the generateSequence() function generates a sequence of numbers that are all the type of Number.

 The code for the testing can be found in the project repository or by clicking the link below:

 [Jasmine Testing](https://github.com/MatthewHopwood/simon-random-project-2/tree/master/assets/jasmine_testing)

 The proof of testing success can be found by clicking the link below:

 [Jasmine Test Success](https://github.com/MatthewHopwood/simon-random-project-2/tree/master/assets/jasmine_testing/images/jasmine_test_success.jpg)

 ##### Some common issues I had during testing